-ROI is a measure of how much your bankroll increased during a specific period.
-For example one month, one year or since the beginning.
+ROI in sports betting is a measure of how much your bankroll increased during a specific period.
+This could for example be one month, one year or even since the beginning of your betting career.

-(Note: In RebelBetting, we show ROI for each individual sure bet.
-In this context, ROI shows how much you will profit by betting on one sure bet, compared to money invested (the total stake).)
+Note: In RebelBetting, we show the ROI for each individual value- or sure bet.
+In this context, ROI shows how much you will profit by betting on one value bet or sure bet, compared to the money invested (the total stake).

-How much you profit per bet, or per euro/dollar/etc invested (staked).
+Yield, in sports betting terms, means how much you profit per bet, or per unit invested (what you staked).

 Another equally important metric to measure if your betting is profitable is the closing line value or CLV.